Motor Salary Survey 2021

 - Average management level pay remained consistent, potentially as a result of pay freezes

 - At its peak 86% of dealership staff were on furlough

 - Compared to last year a lower proportion of respondents expect to have fewer staff as a result of the pandemic.

 The data was compiled from groups and companies that together operate 300 dealership sites across the UK.
 These entities ranged from single site dealerships to large publicly listed dealership groups.
 The data collated covers 29 dealership positions covering all departments.

-The full version of the report with the detail for all positions is only available to participants.
-If you would like to participate in the next Salary Survey, discuss the report further or talk with us about any wider sector issues, please contact Steve Le Bas, Partner or speak to your usual BDO adviser.
+A summary of the report is available below.
+The full version with the detail for all positions is only available to participants.
+If you would like to participate in the next Salary Survey in 2022, discuss the report further or talk with us about any wider sector issues, please contact Steve Le Bas, partner or speak to your usual BDO adviser.